cudail/snolf-rb2/README.md

 Sonic Robo Blast 2 does not allow saving with addons loaded by default.
 In order to enable saving use V_customsave-v1.soc: https://mb.srb2.org/showthread.php?t=45730

+## Cheats

+Because this, by design, makes many levels incredibly difficult I've included a built in cheat mode.
+Cheats are activated by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
+U, D, L and R here refer to the forward, back, left and right inputs respectively.

+* UDLR - Infinite lives
+* UUDDUUUU - On death return to last resting point
+* ULLDUUDR - Enable steering on the ground
+* LLLRRRUUU - No drowning

 ## Credits

 Snolf Robo Blast 2 by Caoimhe Ní Chaoimh - https://oakreef.ie/